Beliavsky/Fortran-code-on-GitHub/README.md

 [Precision, Compression, and Stochasticity (PCS)](https://github.com/MartinKarp/pcs): library to enable experimentation with different floating point formats, compression, and introducing randomness/stochasticity in codes based on C++ and Fortran, by Martin Karp and Timofey Mukha.
 An associated paper is [CPFloat: A C Library for Simulating Low-precision Arithmetic](https://dl.acm.org/doi/10.1145/3585515), by Massimiliano Fasi and Mantas Mikaitis,
 ACM Trans.
 Math.
 Softw.
 (2023).

-[QD](https://github.com/highprecision/QD): double-double and quad-double package for Fortran and C++, by Michael Orlitzky and X. Sherry Li

 [rational_number](https://github.com/art-rasa/rational_number): procedures for rational numbers, such as arithmetic operations, conversion to and from real variables, and conversion to a string, by art-rasa